 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-Property damage liability is a part of a car insurance policy that helps pay to repair damage caused to another person’s vehicle or property.
+Property damage liability is the part of a car insurance policy that helps pay to repair damage caused to another person’s vehicle or property by the insured policyholder or someone else covered by the policy.
 The coverage does not pay for damage to your own vehicle if you are at fault for the accident.
-However, if you are involved in an accident and are determined to be responsible for it, you may be able to file a claim with your property damage liability coverage to pay for another person’s damaged vehicle, property or even structures.

 How does property damage liability work?